Area of Study: SPEECH LANGUAGE PATHOLOGY (BILINGUALand MONOLINGUAL)

 Two (2) letters of reference (1 personal, 1 professional)

-The interview will include a personal interview and a written assessment.
-Interviews must be conducted in-person.
+- There will be an in-person interview which will include a written assessment.
+Skype, FaceTime or telephone interviews are not permissible.
 Selections are made at the conclusion of all interviews which is usually mid July.

 Current pedagogical or clinical employees of the NYC Department of Education are not eligible to participate in the Scholarship Program.